maciejpedzich/website/content/blog/hello-again-world.md

 #### The second best time is now

 In May, I foolishly declined getting prescription meds, still trying to believe it was all just a temporary low.
 But this time around I had no choice, but to start taking antidepressants.
-I also got some antianxiety pills, sleeping pills, and vitamin suppliments.
+I also got some antianxiety pills, sleeping pills, and vitamin supplements.
 Of course, they wouldn't start working overnight, and I was still feeling directionless with regards to my future.

 It was a step forward, though.